gedaiu/trial/README.md

 [NUnit](https://github.com/nunit/docs/wiki) and [mocha](https://mochajs.org/), that exposes a simple interface that allows you to add what you want, when you want.

+## How it works

+The `trial` executable creates a custom main that will be embedded with your code.
+The build is created using `dub` and for now it's mandatory to use the `trial` command alongside with `dub`.

 ## Features

 This library intends to provide a rich set of features that helps you to customize your test runs: